Series / Earthflight

 - Butt Monkey: The flamingoes in the second episode can't catch a break.
 No matter which lake they fly to they are constantly at risk from fish eagles, hyenas, and baboons.

-- Creepy Crows: Crows are shown mobbing certain birds of prey, and some Japanese crows feed alongside the cranes in the fifth episode.
+- Creepy Crows: Crows are shown mobbing certain birds of prey.

 - Crouching Moron, Hidden Badass: Budgerigars can dodge falcons in flight, to the point that they can even break off to take a quick drink while fleeing.